-- You must use a No. 2 pencil. - Carefully mark only one answer for each question. - Make sure you fill the entire circle darkly and completely. - Do not make any stray marks on your answer sheet. - If you erase, do so completely.
-Incomplete erasures may be scored as intended answers. - Use only the answer rows that correspond to the question numbers.
+- Carefully mark only one answer for each question. - Make sure you fill the entire circle darkly and completely. - Do not make any stray marks on your answer sheet. - If you erase, do so completely.
+Incomplete erasures may be scored as intended answers. - Use only the answer spaces that correspond to the question numbers.